tensorstone/VAE_Ising-Model/README.md

 Add some output units for scale expansion.
 But the problem now is mode collapse.
 Maybe I can try GAN to solve such problem

 see https://github.com/tensorstone/VAE_Ising-Model/blob/master/Week%202.pdf

+### 8. Other results and problems
+Problems now come from the generator.

+Simple generator may lead to totally random configurations

+Complex ones will lead to mode collapse (even 2 layers)

+But luckily found a standard for measuring results, inspired by Ce Wang.

+Correlationg function.

+I think this can also be used as a standard for GANs.